Christ Church (Brownsville, Pennsylvania): Architecture

 Christ Church's present building was designed in the Gothic Revival style and built of cut sandstone.
 The church features a crenellated bell tower on its southern corner along with a steeply pitched slate roof, three window bays on each side featuring stained glass tracery windows, stone buttresses and a chancel.

 Next to the church is a two-story, five-bay vernacular brick house that once served as the Christ Church rectory and is currently used for offices and classrooms.
 According to the National Register of Historic Places nomination form, "The former parsonage has a stone foundation, a shingles-clad gable roof with double chimneys and curtains at gable ends, and a center Greek Revival doorway surrounded by sidelights, transom and a large, flat, stone lintel."
 Across the street is a stone parish hall built in 1873; it also has a steeply pitched slate roof and Gothic windows with an adjacent 1908 addition.

 Cemetery

 The Christ Church, Brownsville, church yard.

 The Christ Church cemetery is located directly northeast of the church and is surrounded by an iron picket fence.
-Notable burials in the cemetery include Thomas Brown, the founder of Brownsville, and two cousins of George Washington: John H. Washington and Archibald Washington.
+Notable burials in the cemetery include Thomas Brown, the founder of Brownsville and Jacob Bowman, Brownsville businessman and early senior warden of Christ Church.